HomeLatest NewsTelecom‘India to require 22 million skilled workers by 2025 to cater to 5G rollout’

 Preferred Source of Google

-Even though the deadline to roll out in has been extended to sometime next year, the country will require as many as 22 million skilled workers by 2025 to successfully bring 5G-led technologies including Internet of Things (), artificial intelligence (AI), robotics and cloud computing home.
+Even though the deadline to roll out 5G technology in India has been extended to sometime next year, the country will require as many as 22 million skilled workers by 2025 to successfully bring 5G-led technologies including Internet of Things (IoT), artificial intelligence (), robotics and cloud computing home.

 Advertisement